Andrews High School (North Carolina): History

 Around 1978, the enrollment at Andrews Senior and Junior High was about 600, and the enrollment at the nearby elementary school was of about 800, totaling about 1400.
 Andrews had a percentage of 64% of graduates who move into higher education, compared to the state average of that time of 30%.
 98.6% of that 64% received scholarships or financial aid through the efforts student counselors.
 In 1978, Andrews was number 3 in the state of North Carolina of scholarship money awarded.
 Andrews was the top school in North Carolina for placement in summer jobs in 1979.
 Andrews had up to 8 sports around 1979, which was very high over the usual 2 or 3 sports for a school of its size.
 Band, art, and chorus were offered at Andrews High School, which was not usually found in schools of small enrollments.
 Band and art are still offered as electives today.
 An on-campus masters program was offered at Andrews with the help of Western Carolina University.

-After the original 1914 building burned down in February of 1962, a new school was quickly built and opened in 1963.
+After the original 1914 building burned down in February 1962, a new school was quickly built and opened in 1963.

 In 1985, the Band & Art Building was constructed to the northwest of the school.
 This was part of a project to build Cultural Arts buildings at Andrews, Murphy, and Hiwassee Dam High Schools.
 In 1987, the carpentry building was constructed next to the Band & Art building.
 The architect for both buildings was Eric Townson.
 The Kenneth Moore Track was constructed at AHS in the Hugh Hamilton Stadium in 1990.
 TVs were also installed in the school in 1990.

 In 1992, Andrews High was renovated.
 Renovations included changing windows in the three main buildings, new entrance doors to the Admin and Gym/Cafeteria building, and new bleachers in the gym.
 In 2004, Andrews High was once again renovated.
 The most notable were the exterior changes, as a new roof was built on the main building (Building A), with a gable roof, instead of the previous flat roof, giving the building a taller look.
 Removal of the skylights in each building occurred.
 The gymnasium is now the only part of the school with skylights.
 The ceilings in all the classrooms were lowered.
 The original stage in the gym was converted into the weight room.
 Architect for the 2004 renovation was Padgett & Freeman Architects (later PFA Architects and later part of LS3P, who designed Cherokee County Schools of Innovation).